masonry440921/blog/src/content/posts/video.md

 ---
-title:宠物小精灵剧场版ED-Tweedia
+title: Include Video in the Posts
-published: 2023-03-20
+published: 2023-08-01
-description:  宠物小精灵剧场版ED-Tweedia.
+description: This post demonstrates how to include embedded video in a blog post.
 tags: [Example, Video]
 category: Examples
 draft: false